NerminVej/Cloud-Resume-AWS/README.md

 We go back to the CloudFront settings and under "Viewer protocol policy" we select "HTTPS only" so that our connection is secured.

+## Adding DNS

+With the help of Route53 we can add our own custom domain into this project.
+I will skip this step since I am using AWS free tier and it only has limited resources.